 - Certified by Third Party – This ensures the product is pure and does not contain trace amounts of any other ingredients, including harmful or banned substances.
 Look for NSF Certified for Sport, Informed Choice, or USP certified.

-Here are a couple of the best creatine brands for teens that meet the criteria appropriate for teen athletes.
-Please note, we are not saying your teen athlete should take these supplements.
-It’s important to work directly with a Sports Dietitian to determine what is the best product and dosing for each unique situation.
+Here are a couple of the best creatine brands for teens that meet the criteria appropriate for adolescent athletes.
+Please note, we are not saying your teen athlete should take these creatine supplements.
+It’s important to work directly with a Sports Dietitian to determine what is the best product.
+They will also help you determine dosing for each unique situation.

 These are affiliate links that will take you to FullScript.com where you can create a secure account to order trusted products.

-If your athlete seems like a good candidate for creatine, please work with your sports medicine doctor and sports dietitian, at least initially, to create the right plan and monitor progress.
+If your athlete seems like a good candidate for creatine, please work with your sports medicine doctor and sports dietitian.
+Do this at least initially to create the right plan and monitor progress.

-Hopefully this information gives you as the parent more confidence in engaging with your athlete on the topic of the benefits of creatine and determining if it’s a good step for them.
+Hopefully this information has helped you feel more confident in engaging with your athlete on the topic of the benefits of creatine as you determine if it’s a good step for them.

 Learn about other supplements for teen athletes from Off-Season Athlete in this article:

-Written By: Jessie Melendez, University of North Florida Dietetic Intern
+Written By: Jenna Braddock, MSH, RD, CSSD, LD/N, ACSM-CPT & Jessie Melendez, University of North Florida Dietetic Intern

 I moved to Jacksonville, Florida in the Fall of 2019 as a graduate student and dietetic intern at the University of North Florida (UNF).
 Prior to UNF, I completed my bachelors degree in Human Nutrition, Foods, and Exercise with a concentration in dietetics at Virginia Tech.
 Since starting my journey in the nutrition and dietetics field I have learned how to critically review research to find evidence-based answers.
 Through my internship I am able to apply my knowledge in nutrition to educate people of various backgrounds on healthy food choices that fit their lifestyle.
 When I’m not keeping busy with my classes and internship you can find me lounging at the beach or cruising on a bike ride.